-I miiiight have a splash of hippie blood in me, but people of all radicalities can rally behind the simple and true potencies of herbal teas.
+People from all walks of life can rally behind the simple and true potencies of herbal teas.
 Like heroes of the Avengers or X-Men, each plant in the team of medicinal herbs offers its own unique set of super powers.

-I drink a cup o' tea each night.
+I drink a cup of tea each night.
 It helps me unwind.
 Usually taste guides my choice.
 Sweet chamomile, yummy peppermint.
 Sometimes I use bagged tea, but in recent years I've been buying herbs in bulk.
-When I started doing this, I realized how many freaking herbs are out there.
-So began my herbal education.
+When I started doing this, I realized how many herbs are out there.

-Still in its very preliminary stages, this education led me to wonder what herbs could help my body when fatigued.
+I began to wonder what herbs could help my body when fatigued.
 As an avid climber, I often come home exhausted from a day out or training in the gym.
-It was the same way when I played basketball: athletes of any sport can relate to adrenal fatigue and muscle soreness.
-I want to share some of the herbs that I've discovered can help soothe the body after we kick our own asses.
+All athletes experience adrenal fatigue and muscle soreness.
+To follow are some of the herbs that can help heal the body after a hard workout.

-We all know chamomile is good for the tumtum.
+We all know chamomile soothes the tummy.
 But did you know it can also help with muscle spasms and soreness from overuse?
-The cute little flowers work as all-round de-stressers.
+The cute little flowers work offer whole body relief.
 As a tea or oil, chamomile relaxes muscles and soothes anxiety.
 It’s also common knowledge that it helps you fall asleep.
 Sometimes, if I workout late in the day, my adrenaline spikes and I have a hard time going to bed.
-A cup or two o chamomile later and I'm more able to get the zzzs necessary for recovery.
+A cup or two of chamomile later and I'm more able to get the sleep necessary for recovery.

-Kin to mint, lemon balm tastes numnums and helps the body chill the f out.
+Kin to mint, lemon balm tastes delicious and helps the body relax.
 It’s great for general exhaustion, and as an added bonus, it assists memory retention and can help you fall asleep.
 Plus, it has no known potential adverse affects, so if you’re feeling beat down, bottom’s up on the lemon balm.

-This sexy little number tastes like candy.
-But unlike consistent consumption of cupcakes, when used regularly licorice root can help relieve adrenal gland fatigue.
+Licorice root tastes like candy.
+When used regularly, licorice root can help relieve adrenal gland fatigue.
 With the stresses of modern life and widespread use of adrenaline-releasing caffeine, most people probably have AGF to some degree or another.
-As with all things, more is not necessarily better--large quantities of licorice root daily is not recommended, and it’s important to take a break from licorice root every four weeks.
-I usually have licorice root three to four times a week, and then I'll go a couple weeks without it.
+As with most things, more is not necessarily better—large quantities of licorice root daily is not recommended, and it’s important to take a break from licorice root every couple of weeks.

 *Important: licorice root is not recommended for people with high blood pressure, heart, liver or kidney disease; it also shouldn’t be taken before or after surgery, nor if you're pregnant or breastfeeding.
 Please see this link for a complete set of potential side effects and for other cases in which it is not recommended.

-Well that got real for a minute.
 When used with knowledge and respect, herbs can prove revolutionary in your health routine.
-They work fine alone, but like those super heroes, they work even better in concert.
+They work fine alone, but like Marvel super heroes, they work even better in concert.
 Enjoy!